cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 Generally the server is responsible for sending responses that reflect some kind of **state** it holds - generally in a database.

-Traditionally when writing `e2e` tests using Selenium, before you automate the browser you do some kind of **setup and teardown** on the server.
+Traditionally when writing `e2e` tests using Selenium, before you automate the browser you do some kind of **set up and tear down** on the server.

 Perhaps you'll need to generate a user, and seed them with associations and records.
 You may be familiar with using things such as fixtures or factories.